-P recipitat Higher tilts : lete view of storms VCP Goal VCP Options & Scan Times Scan Characteristics Severe Convection 12 & 212 (4-5 min) Optimized for severe convection General Surveillance 215 (7 min) Longer scan times, but better data quality RF Mitigation 112, 212, & 215 (4-7 min) MPDA: 112 only SZ-2: 112, 212, 215 VCP 112 combines both
+Precipitation VCPs VCP Goal = A more comp VCP Options & Scan Times Scan Characteristics Severe Convection 12 & 212 (4-5 min) Optimized for severe convection General Surveillance 215 (7 min) Longer scan times, but better data quality RF Mitigation 112, 212, & 215 (4-7 min) MPDA: 112 only SZ-2: 112, 212, 215 VCP 112 combines both

 The Precipitation VCPs are the best options to choose during significant precipitation events because they scan to higher elevations, therefore giving you a more complete picture of the storms.
 The four VCPs can be divided up into 3 main groupings: Severe Convection, General Surveillance, and RF Mitigation.
 The Severe Convection grouping consists of VCP 12 and 212.
 Both VCPs 12 and 212 provides good coverage in the lower levels with fast update times.
 The only significant difference between them results from the range folding mitigation technique used.
 VCP 215 was developed for general surveillance situations that don't require the extensive low-level coverage of VCPs 12 or 212.
 Finally, recent upgrades to the WSR-88D have come with new techniques to improve range folding mitigation which are included with VCPs 112, 212, and 215.
-VCP 112 uses an algorithm called the Multiple PRF Dealiasing Algorithm (MPDA) and the 200 series VCPs use the SZ-2 algorithm to unfold range ambiguities and recover velocity estimates in weaker signals.
+The 200 series VCPs use the SZ-2 algorithm to unfold range ambiguities and recover velocity estimates in weaker signals.
+VCP 112 uses both the SZ-2 algorithm and a different technique called the Multiple PRF Dealiasing Algorithm (MPDA).